prp-e/ai_system_building_course/examples/personal_planning/my_planning_input.md

 ## HISTORY

+- Was born in May 30th 1996
+- Was born in Tehran, Iran
-- I grew up in the Austin, TX area
+- Grown up in Tehran and Bandar Abbas
-- I went to Mission High School, where I was bullied a decent amount
-- High school is where I met my 2 life-long friends, Doug and Mitchell who are still my friends today
+- Moved to Karaj since the age 21
+- Studied *computer hardware engineering*
+- Started multiple startups in different fields (mostly Free Software and AI)

 ## PROBLEMS